Pros & Cons of Multi Family Living

 What if you moved in after it was done?

-Check the bylaws you may be eligible for grandfather clause.
+Check the bylaws you may be eligible for the grandfather clause.
 Which may protect you from needless work.

-Its not just about affordability its also about accountability.
+It is not just about affordability its also about accountability.

 Sharing Maintenance Expenses

-One way to look out for each others interests is to spell out details in writing, including what your money will be used for.
+One way to look out for each other’s interests is to spell out details in writing, including what your money will be used for.
 It may be wise to have the contract drawn up or looked over by a notary.

 Golden Rule

-Hopefully these 4 suggestions will help you in your shared living experience.
+Hopefully, these 4 suggestions will help you in your shared living experience.
 If you have any good tips for living under the same roof, let us know by leaving us a comment, we would love to hear your feedback.